Do Transgender People Get Perinatal Mood and Anxiety Disorders?

 You see, Kayden is one of many transgender men to give birth over the past two decades.
 He is also a Black man and identifies as a Black Trans Advocate/Educator.

-While Kayden doesn’t focus on mental health, he does discuss the trauma experienced by unprepared practitions.
+While Kayden doesn’t focus on mental health, he does discuss the trauma experienced by unprepared practitioners.
 It is important to consider the mental health needs of birthing people across genders.
 When we review the statistics for perinatal mood and anxiety disorders (PMADs), all of the data is on cisgender people.
 Yet, transgender people in the perinatal period can experience symptoms of PMADs.
 Since we know that untreated PMADs can impact gender wellbeing, later parenting outcomes, birthing concerns, and infant and child outcomes, it is vital that PMADs not be a gendered topic.
 Symptoms of PMADs among transgender people are compounded by the fact that there are still too few practitioners who have any experiences working with them.
 This gets us to circle back to 2019 when I was told that physician training would be unnecessarily complicated by teaching them to work with transgender birthing people.
-Transgender parents and prospective parents do not automatically have different needs than cisgender parents; however, they do have layered needs that intersect with their realitieis and identities.
+Transgender parents and prospective parents do not automatically have different needs than cisgender parents; however, they do have layered needs that intersect with their realities and identities.
 You see, there is no gender of parenthood, yet we tend to have systems in place that tells us that a transgender pregnant person is an unnecessary complication who do not warrant proper medical and mental health treatment.

 Working Towards Change

 People are working to make changes even though it is not happening fast enough.
 If you are thinking of becoming a parent, a birthing person, or are already caring for a child, it is important that you educate yourself on some of the mental health signs that you may benefit from additional support.
 Information about PMADs is free and readily available online.
 Included in the linked article are also some resources if you are unable to pay for mental health services that are related to PMADs.
-If you are a Black transgender person, a transgender person, or even a person who identifies somewhere else on the on the LGBTQIA+ from another racilaly marginalized group and your concerns about PMADs are dismissed when you bring them to a medical professional, here are a few phrases that may come in handy.
+If you are a Black transgender person, a transgender person, or even a person who identifies somewhere else on the LGBTQIA+ from another racially marginalized group and your concerns about PMADs are dismissed when you bring them to a medical professional, here are a few phrases that may come in handy.

 “Please formally document that you are refusing my request to be educated about perinatal mood and anxiety disorders.”